blockchain-elite/ULCDocumentsCore/docs/ULCDocKernel.rst

 Summary
 =======

-Each organisation or individual has to publish his own **ULCDocKernel** smart contract.
-The kernel part is used to explicitly publish signatures to blockchain.
+Each organisation or individual has to publish its own **ULCDocKernel** smart contract.
+The kernel is used to explicitly publish signatures to the blockchain.
-So, the owner of ULCDocKernel has a complete and independent way to certify documents.
+This way, the owner of the published ULCDocKernel smart contract has a complete and independent way to certify documents.

-The kernel has different features :
+The kernel has 3 main features :

 * Multi-Owner ability
 * Native timestamp tracking